Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Discrete Morse theory

 In practice this is usually impossibly complicated, but discrete Morse theory provides a way to implicitly choose a well order, using a globally defined function called a Morse function, so that every relative link of a cell equals the so called ``descending link'' of that cell with respect to the Morse function.
 In concrete applications the descending links are often quite nice, and so Morse theory turns the difficult global problem of understanding sublevel complexes into an easier local problem about descending links.
 The key ideas behind Bestvina--Brady-style discrete Morse theory include that the cells of the complex have an affine structure, and the Morse function is affine and non-constant when restricted to each positive dimensional cell.
 This ensures that the descending links are determined by their $0$-skeleta and that one only needs to understand descending links of vertices, making the whole problem more tractable.
 In practice one often hopes for a large number of vertices to have a contractible descending link, since attaching such a vertex does not change the homotopy type.

-The original formulation of Bestvina--Brady discrete Morse theory requires a Morse function that is discrete on vertices, non-constant on edges, and affine on cells.
-To handle some recent applications involving Bieri--Neumann--Strebel--Renz invariants of groups, Stefan Witzel and the author developed ways to relax these conditions \cite{witzel15,zaremsky17,zaremsky17sepPB}.
+The original formulation of Bestvina--Brady discrete Morse theory requires a Morse function that is non-constant on edges, affine on cells, and whose image of the vertex set is closed and discrete in $\R$.
+To handle some recent applications involving Bieri--Neumann--Strebel--Renz invariants of groups, Stefan Witzel and the author developed ways to relax these conditions \cite{witzel18,zaremsky17,zaremsky17sepPB}.
 For our present purposes we need to relax the conditions even further.
 The definition of Morse function that will be most useful here is as follows.
 As we will see after the definition, special cases include both Bestvina--Brady discrete Morse theory and Forman's discrete Morse theory.

 \begin{definition}[Morse function] Let $Y$ be an affine cell complex and let $(h,f) \colon Y \to \R\times \R$ be a map such that the restrictions of $h$ and $f$ to any cell are affine functions.
 Assume for each edge $\{v,w\}$ that $(h,f)(v)\ne (h,f)(w)$.
 Let $<$ be the lexicographic order on $\R\times\R$.
 By a \emph{ray} we mean a sequence $v_1,v_2,\dots$ of vertices of $Y$ such that each $\{v_i,v_{i+1}\}$ is an edge in $Y$.
 Call a ray \emph{descending} if $(h,f)(v_i)>(h,f)(v_{i+1})$ for all $i$, and \emph{ascending} if $(h,f)(v_i)<(h,f)(v_{i+1})$ for all $i$.
 We call $(h,f)$ a \emph{descending-type Morse function} if for every descending ray $v_1,v_2,\dots$ the $h$ values $h(v_1),h(v_2),\dots$ have no lower bound in $\R$, and alternately an \emph{ascending-type Morse function} if along every ascending ray the $h$ values have no upper bound. \end{definition}